emqx/emqx-docs/en_US/durability/durability_introduction.md

 The storage requirements can be estimated according to the following guidelines:

-- **Message Storage**: The space required for storing messages is proportional to the rate of incoming messages multiplied by the duration specified by the `session_persistence.message_retention_period` parameter.
+- **Message Storage**: The space required for storing messages on each replica is proportional to the rate of incoming messages multiplied by the duration specified by the `session_persistence.message_retention_period` parameter.
 This parameter dictates how long messages are retained, influencing the total storage needed.
 - **Session Metadata Storage**: The amount of storage for session metadata is proportional to the number of sessions multiplied by the number of streams to which they are subscribed.
 - **Stream Calculation**: The number of streams is proportional to the number of shards.